daniesquivelc97/Coffee_app/README.md

 Then, flutter run command.

-If you want to run the tests, use the command: flutter test
+If you want to run the tests and see the coverage, use the command: flutter test --coverage

 ## Note:
 If the coffe.dart file is modified, run this command: flutter pub run build_runner build